What happens in a standard consultation

 If your horse has known health issues such as arthritis/ stifle/ hock problems etc. Please make me aware so that I can adjust my trimming holds and style accordingly.

 If you know your horse is dangerous or liable to kick, please ensure that you make appropriate arrangements with your vet to have the horse suitably sedated before I start to trim.
 I reserve the right to refuse to trim a horse if I deem it unsafe to do so (full consultation charge will still apply).

 You can get in touch with me via the contact form on the homepage, or via the following:

 facebook – www.facebook.com/pg/naturalneddies1

-There are no travel charges for clients within 25 miles of postcode CV33 9JG.
-For clients further than that, I charge 0.45p /mile for the mileage beyond the 25 miles.
+There are no travel charges for clients within 30 miles of postcode CV33 9JG.
+If you are outside this distance, I charge an additional £5.00 per 10 miles to cover fuel & mileage expenses.